-Fort Polk Public Affairs Office — Soldiers who reside on South Fort Polk in barracks near Bayou Theater now have a shorter, safer path to the installation’s commissary and Post Exchange area.
+Fort Johnson Public Affairs Office — Soldiers who reside on South Fort Johnson (formerly Fort Polk) in barracks near Bayou Theater now have a shorter, safer path to the installation’s commissary and Post Exchange area.

 A ribbon-cutting ceremony was held Feb.
 10 officially opening Geronimo Trail.
 The path, once a slippery, muddy walkway over a rickety bridge and through encroaching brush, now features a new bridge, gravel footing and open spaces.

 “This idea was a Soldier’s feedback that went to the commanding general,” said Lt.
 Col. Henry Moltz, commander, 1st Battalion, 509th Infantry Regiment.
 “The commanding general said this is what the Soldiers need.
 There is no better example of the chain of command listening to you and providing what you need.”

 Soldiers of the 1st Battalion, 509th Infantry Regiment “Geronimos,” for whom the trail was named, are the primary beneficiaries, but other Soldiers who reside on the southern side of South Fort Johnson will also benefit, said Brig.
 Gen. Patrick D. Frank, commander, Joint Readiness Training Center and Fort Johnson.

 “What the Geronimo Trail represents for Fort Johnson is Soldier Quality of Life,” Frank said.
 “Soldiers always take the shortest point from their barracks to a place like the commissary, PX or barber shop, so Geronimo Trail is the shortest point, but it was in disrepair.
 Providing a Geronimo Trail that’s a respectable path from point to point allows our Soldiers a little bit better quality of life for a unit that’s always in the box.”